The Intellectual Importance of Our Founding Documents

 Transcript of President George Washington’s Farewell Address (1796) — Originally published in David Claypoole’s American Daily Advertiser on September 19, 1796 under the title “The Address of General Washington To The People of The United States on his declining of the Presidency of the United States,” the letter was almost immediately reprinted in newspapers across the country and later in a pamphlet form

-The Deist Roots of the United States of America by Robert L. Johnson — What is it that filled the souls of many of America’s founders with such passionate altruism that they were willing to risk everything they had, including their families, careers, and very lives, for an ideal?
+The Deist Roots of the United States of America by Robert L. Johnson — What was it that filled the souls of America’s founders with such passionate altruism that they were willing to risk everything they had, including their families, careers, and very lives, for an ideal?
 Was it their strong convictions in the teachings of Christianity and the Bible?
 Or was it something else?

 A Patriot’s History of the United States: From Columbus’s Great Discovery to America’s Age of Entitlement [Revised Edition] by Larry Schweikart and Michael Patrick Allen

 Authors Schweikart and Allen remind us all what a few good individuals can do in just a few short centuries.
 This is a credible and well-researched, reliable account of America from the discovery of the Continent up to the present day.
 And it is the sorely-needed antidote to the left-wing and Marxist textbooks that are currently in use in American public schools and colleges.